Humboldt-WI/blog/content/research/information_systems_1920/group2_SurvivalAnalysis.md

 Another feasible machine learning approach which can be used to avoid the proportional constraint of the Cox proportional hazards model is a random survival forest (RSF).
 The random survival forest is defined as a tree method that constructs an ensemble estimate for the cumulative hazard function.
 Constructing the ensembles from base learners, such as trees, can substantially improve the prediction performance.
 [13]

 - Basically, RSF computes a random forest using the log-rank test as the splitting criterion.
-It calculates the cumulative hazards of the leaf nodes in each tree and averages them in following ensemble
+It calculates the cumulative hazards of the leaf nodes in each tree and averages them in following ensemble.
-- The tree is grown to full size under the condition that each terminal node have no less than a prespecified number of deaths [18]
+- The tree is grown to full size under the condition that each terminal node have no less than a prespecified number of deaths.
+[18]
-- The out-of-bag samples are then used to compute the prediction error of the ensemble cumulative hazard function
+- The out-of-bag samples are then used to compute the prediction error of the ensemble cumulative hazard function.

-Further technical implementation is based on *scikit-survival* package, which was built on top of *scikit-learn*: that allows the implementation of survival analysis while utilizing the power of scikit-learn.
+Further technical implementation is based on *scikit-survival* package, which was built on top of *scikit-learn*: that allows the implementation of survival analysis while utilizing the power of *scikit-learn*.
 [14]

 {{< gist dariasmorodina d6a5f7ce77e8208dc83ed76ae595e9f7 >}}